frontstreet-boys/poukidex-privacy-policy/index.md

-# SnapQuest Privacy Policy
+# Poukidex Privacy Policy

 _Last updated: April 10, 2023_

-This privacy policy explains how SnapQuest ("we," "us," or "our") collects, uses, shares, and protects information in relation to our mobile application ("App").
+This privacy policy explains how Poukidex ("we," "us," or "our") collects, uses, shares, and protects information in relation to our mobile application ("App").
 By using our App, you agree to the collection, use, and sharing of information in accordance with this privacy policy.

 ## Information Collection and Use